Woojin-unity/Sentis-UDaySeoul-2024/README.md

 ## How To Get Started
-Download and install Unity 2023.2.17 ([Unity HUB](unityhub://2023.2.17f1/396a1c6fe404), [Unity Website](https://unity.com/kr/releases/editor/whats-new/2023.2.17)]
+Make sure if you install lfs if not run "git lfs install" Download and install Unity 2023.2.17 ([Unity HUB](unityhub://2023.2.17f1/396a1c6fe404), [Unity Website](https://unity.com/kr/releases/editor/whats-new/2023.2.17)]

 | Scene Name | Remark |